hackolade/docs/Studio/OverviewofJSONandJSONSchema.md

-# What is JSON?
-What is JSON Schema?
+# Overview of JSON and JSON Schema

 ## JSON